Accumulator Bets explained for Grand National

 Types of accumulator bets

-Sometimes accumulators are given a more specific name to help define how many selections are included.
-Backing two selections to both win is known as a double, three selections increases it to a treble, four makes it a fourfold, next comes a fivefold for a five selection acca, and so on.
-Most bookmakers will accept up to 20 different selections in an accumulator, which could also be referred to as a twentyfold.
+Some types of accumulators are given a specific name depending on how many selections you include.
+An accumulator made up of two selections to both win is known as a double, three selections forms a treble, and four selections make it a fourfold.
+Next comes a fivefold for a five-selection acca, and so on.
+Most bookmakers will accept as many as 20 selections in an accumulator.

 Popular accumulator bets